dbxone/dbxchain/docs/Scripting-websockets-easy.md

 I was after scripting wscat since a while until @gdfbacchus asked in telegram for the same thing.

-Ptython is the choice as it is probably the most used language in the bitshares community.
+Ptython is the choice as it is probably the most used language in the dbxchain community.

 https://pypi.python.org/pypi/websocket-client